 FSOC does not intend to publicly announce the name of any company that is under evaluation prior to a final determination regarding that company, but may confirm the status of a company's review to a third party if the company itself publicly announces that it is under review by FSOC.

-For further information regarding this memorandum, please contact one of the following authors:
+For further information regarding this memorandum, please contact any member of the Firm's Financial Institutions Group, including those listed below.

 NEW YORK CITY